bart-kroon/TM1/doc/contributing.md

   - Indicate if the limitation is due to MIV e.g. `asps_long_term_ref_atlas_frames_flag == 0` in `RefListStruct` (in TMIV 6.1)
   - or due to the implementation, e.g. `vui_hrd_parameters_present_flag = 0` in `VuiParameters` (in TMIV 6.1)
 - Although most current modules (=.cpp/.hpp/.h tuple) are at RBSP level, containing all syntax structures carried within, it is allowed to have a new module for a new syntax structure however small or big.
 - The public interface has to match exactly with the syntax structure.
-TODO(bartkroon) can we offer additional API?
 - The implementation of the getters and setters shall check all semantics that can be checked in that context.
 For those checks, use
   - `VERIFY_V3CBITSTREAM()`and  `VERIFY_MIVBITSTREAM()`, which are almost the same but the messages are different.
 You can find examples where in the same code both are used: the first to check the parsing and the second to check if a MIV restriction was applied.
   - `LIMITATION()` for when TMIV does not implement everything it should do.
 Again, that is just a different message.